tudose-mihai/MDS_pixel_perfect/README.md

 - As .., I want to ..

 ## 2. Backlog creation
-We have tracker our backlog using Trello.
+We have tracked our backlog using [Trello](https://trello.com/b/ktHg5U4R/project-backlog).

 ## 3. Features list
 - Opening an image from the local machine